 Our goal at Gates Camp is simple: we want to provide a quality, fun, and safe camp experience for kids who otherwise would not have this opportunity.

 Gates Camp provides members of the Boys & Girls Clubs of Metro Denver a chance to get away from inner-city life and escape to the majestic mountains of Colorado.
 Campers (ages 8 to 13) challenge themselves, connect with nature, build new friendships, and spend five days "just being a kid."
 The often challenging, but fulfilling work provides the summer experience of a lifetime for our camp staff and youth alike!
-We are currently hiring for the summer of 2015.
+We are currently hiring for the summer of 2019.

 Room and Board

 Housing consists of a shared, gender-specific bunk space in one of our authentic 1920s log cabins.

 We offer a competitive salary based on experience and position, in addition to providing room and board for all staff.
 Other benefits include spending the summer in a pristine area of Colorado, ongoing staff/professional development, and countless other intangibles.

 Once you join our team, we will work with you in processing your employee paperwork and finalizing your travel plans regarding arrival to camp.
 For those individuals flying in from out-of-town, reservations should be made to fly into Denver International Airport.
 From DIA, you can arrange to be picked up either at the airport or in the city of Boulder, should you decide to utilize the RTD bus system.
 For those individuals with access to a personal vehicle for the summer, it is recommended that you bring it for use on the weekends.
 Carpooling is the chief mode of transportation for staff on days off, since the closest major town is 20 miles away.